dobanisola-scottlogic/scenario-2-20250908-135729/python-contestant/src/docs/source/tutorials/1-adding-player-movement.rst

     def make_player_move(self, player: Player) -> Move:
         return Move(player=player.id, direction=Direction.NORTH)

 This will take a player argument and return a new North movement for that player.
+Move is implemented in game/move.py, it defines a movement by a player in a compass direction.

 Remember to add import statements for each new class we introduce to our Bot: